 This spread shows the levels of combined public and private spending on education.
-In debates about learning, demand for high-quality education, which may mean spending more per student, is often tempered by the desire not to raise taxes.
+In debates about learning, demand for high-quality education, which may mean spending more per student, is often tempered by the desire to keep taxes low.
 While it is difficult to determine the level of spending needed to prepare a student for work and life, international comparisons can provide reference points for comparisons of education resources.